urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 36. The Frog Prince
-> **Target Words**: `abroad, anger, bride, brief, chase, disappoint, dive, exchange, favor, fee, forever, guy, lovely, mood, palace, permit, protest, sculpture, tribe, youth`
+> `abroad, anger, bride, brief, chase, disappoint, dive, exchange, favor, fee, forever, guy, lovely, mood, palace, permit, protest, sculpture, tribe, youth`

 A lovely princess sat by the pool and played with a sculpture of a bear.
 Suddenly, she dropped it, and it rolled away.
 She chased it, but it fell into the water.
 She began to cry.
 A large, ugly frog asked, “Why are you crying?”
 After the princess told him, the frog said, “I can get the sculpture.
 What will you give me in exchange for the favor?”